ckeditor/ckeditor5/docs/updating/update-to-40.md

 The `deletedAt` property is no longer passed in `AddCommentThreadEvent` as it is not needed anymore.
 Additionally, now, `CommentsRepository` should never store deleted comment threads.

-Your custom code may need to be updated accordingly (e.g. if your application uses the comments outside the editor feature).
+Your custom code may need to be updated accordingly (for example if your application uses the comments outside the editor feature).
 Examples:

 ```js
 // Before: